 Hummel’s Humble Beginnings

 Fresh out of art school in South Germany, Berta Hummel was a talented artist who wanted to spend her days combining her artistic talents and her religious beliefs.
-She made this goal a reality by joining the Convent of Siessen, a Francisican order with a focus on the religious perspective of the arts.
-After her vows, she became known as Sister Maria Innocentia, and began her career as one of the most widely recognizable artists across the world.
+She made this goal a reality by joining the Convent of Siessen, a Franciscan order with a focus on the religious perspective of the arts.
+After her vows, she became known as Sister Maria Innocentia and began her career as one of the most widely recognizable artists across the world.

-Sister Maria created wholesome and charming drawings that featured school children with rosy cheeks as the primary subject.
+Sister Maria created wholesome and charming drawings that featured schoolchildren with rosy cheeks as the primary subject.
 These cheerful depictions became loved by many.
-Initially her designs were included on greeting cards.
+Initially, her designs were included on greeting cards.
 Luckily for collectors, these sweet cards led to Hummel’s drawings being depicted as ceramic figurines.

 Porcelain Production